oschl-git/jecna-wa-certificates/answers/ADFo.md

     **Creates a form and list view that enables users to update a single row in a database table.**

+- Which of the following statements best describes an Editable Interactive Grid Application Builder form type?

+    **Presents users a set of data in a searchable, customizable report.**

 ---

 - Forms are application components that are used for data input from end users?